gambitph/Stackable-e2e-tests/cypress/support/gutenberg/commands/readme.md

 6. assertFrontendStyles

-    - Command for asserting or asserting frontend styles of static blocks.
+    - Command for asserting frontend styles of static blocks.
 Enqueue all stubbed html contents to the frontend.
 Individually assert its computed style.

     Syntax